nwerc/docs/style-guide.md

   - Prefer neutral singular pronouns ("they"/"their"/"them") when possible.
 - Variable names: use lower case `$n$`, `$m$`, etc for numeric variables.
   For other types of variables, e.g. set-valued variables, upper case may be better.
-- The default is to use $1$-based indexing of e.g. nodes in graphs and other sets of items given serial IDs, but in cases where $0$-based indexing becomes cleaner this may be OK (e.g. if there are lists of
+- The default is to use $1$-based indexing of e.g. vertices in graphs and other sets of items given serial IDs, but in cases where $0$-based indexing becomes cleaner this may be OK (e.g. if there are lists of
   $n+1$ things, naming them $x_0$ up to $x_n$ may be preferable).